- An oval-shaped fish with a small mouth

-- Dark blue, olive brown, or grayish black back, becoming lighter on belly
+- Dark blue, olive brown, or grayish black coloration on back, becoming lighter on belly

 - Lighter gray blotches on sides

 - Bottom fin straight, not rounded, which distinguishes it from the black rockfish

 - Adults up to 21 inches in length

 - The Bering Sea to Punta Baja, Baja California, Mexico

 - Live on rocky bottoms, rocky shores, kelp beds, even shipwrecks!